A developers guide to JSON parsing in kdb+

 Field-based JSON encoding

-One common use of JSON is objects (key/value pairs) which parse in kdb+ as dictionaries.
-These are useful for storing sparse datasets which do not make sense to have each key becoming a new column.
+One common use of JSON is objects (key/value pairs) that parse in kdb+ as dictionaries.
+These are useful for storing sparse datasets in which it does not make sense to have each key as a new column.

 c 25 200